 Most contracts are terminable by the customer, either immediately or according to advance notice terms specified within the contracts.
 These contracts require payment of fees to the Company for services rendered through the date of termination and may require payment for subsequent services necessary to conclude the study or close out the contract.
-Final settlement amounts are typically subject to negotiation with the customer.
-These amounts are included in Service revenue, net when realization is reasonably assured.
+Final settlement amounts are agreed upon with the customer and included in Service revenue, net when realization is reasonably assured.

 The Company occasionally enters into volume rebate arrangements with customers that provide for rebates if certain specified spending thresholds are met.
 These rebate obligations are recorded as a reduction of revenue when it appears probable that the customer will earn the rebates and the related amount is estimable.
-Service revenue is presented net of rebates of less than \$0.1 million, \$0.1 million, \$0.4 million and \$0.1 million in the consolidated statements of operations during the Successor years ended December 31, 2016 and 2015, the Successor Period ended December 31, 2014 and the Predecessor Period ended March 31, 2014.
+Service revenue is presented net of rebates of \$0.2 million, less than \$0.1 million and \$0.1 million in the consolidated statements of operations during the years ended December 31, 2017, 2016 and 2015, respectively.